Literature Analysis and Synthesis of Women of Color in Technology and Computing (LASOW)

 Summary

-This synthesis project is conducting an in-depth investigation of literature from the past 20 years (2000-2019), identifying promising practices for increasing engagement and retention of minority women in technology and computing higher education and career pathways.
-The project with also broadly disseminate findings and recommendations to decision-makers and leaders in the professional and academic fields of technology and computing.
-The project’s main question is: What factors affect the experiences, participation, and advancement of women of color in technology and computing from the stages of early college education through their careers?
-The goals of the project are to:
+This synthesis project conducted an in-depth investigation of literature from the past 20 years (2000-2019), identifying promising practices for increasing engagement and retention of minority women in technology and computing higher education and career pathways.
+The project also broadly disseminated findings and recommendations to decision-makers and leaders in the professional and academic fields of technology and computing.
+The project’s main question was: What factors affect the experiences, participation, and advancement of women of color in technology and computing from the stages of early college education through their careers?
+The goals of the project were to:

 1. build new knowledge and understanding of the factors affecting the retention of women of color in technology and computing;